 Ben will be riding in Chicago, IL and New York City, NY.

 Machesney Park, IL

-Bill, was drafted in 1966 for the Vietnam War.
-He served with the 20th Engineers Battalion in Pleiku, RVN from 1966-1967.
-Bill first started at BraveHearts in 2016 with his wife, Nancy, whom an avid horse lover was looking to get back to working with horses.
+Bill Mercurio was drafted in 1966 for the Vietnam War.
+He served with the 20th Engineers Battalion in Pleiku, RVN.
+Bill first started at BraveHearts in 2016 with his wife, Nancy, an avid horse lover was looking to get back to working with horses.
 Bill and Nancy began volunteering and quickly became immersed in the veteran program, riding together once a week.
 Bill tragically lost his son in 2017 and has stated that if it were not for BraveHearts, the horses, and his faith, he does not know how he would have been able to get through such a difficult time.
-Bill rides on the all-veteran drill team and is a PATH Intl. instructor.
+Bill is a PATH Intl. instructor and is the Veteran Relations Coordinator at BraveHearts, helping other veterans get connected to horses.
 Bill was part of the 5 veterans who rode in the Trail to Zero pilot ride in 2017.